 In 2016 FrieslandCampina R&D calculated the carbon footprint of raw milk in Belgium for the dairy pilot of the Product Environmental Footprint project of the European commission.
 This study showed that the carbon footprint of raw milk production in Belgium is very similar to the carbon footprint of raw milk in the Netherlands.
-This validated the current practice in our monitoring to use the Dutch carbon footprint of raw milk also for Belgium and Germany, because currently no yearly monitoring of raw milk from Belgium and German member farms is available and farming practices are similar to the Netherlands.
-Moreover, the effect of this assumption is limited because relatively, only a small fraction of raw milk intake of FrieslandCampina originates from Germany and Belgium.
+This validated the current practice in our monitoring to use the Dutch carbon footprint of raw milk also for Belgium and Germany, as no yearly monitoring of raw milk from Belgium and German member farms was available and farming practices were similar to the Netherlands.
+Moreover, the effect of this assumption is limited because, relatively, only a small fraction of raw milk intake of FrieslandCampina originates from Germany and Belgium.
+In both Germany and Belgium national monitoring tools for greenhouse gas emissions are being developed.
+With those, FrieslandCampina aims to gather farm-specific data from these countries in the future.

 FrieslandCampina also purchases raw milk and intermediate dairy products from the European and global market.
 The greenhouse gas emissions from the purchased raw milk and resulting intermediate dairy products is part of the greenhouse gas emission monitoring of FrieslandCampina.
-The carbon footprint of the production of raw milk from different global regions (excluding NL, BE and DE) is based on a study by the FAO and GDP (2018) (see annex 2).
+The carbon footprint of the production of raw milk from Indonesia, Malaysia, Nigeria, Pakistan, Thailand and Vietnam is based on a study executed by Blonk Sustainability (2024).
+The carbon footprint of production of raw milk from Ireland and France is based on Agri-footprint 6 (Blonk Sustainability, 2022).
+The carbon footprint of the production of raw milk from different global regions (excluding previously mentioned countries) is based on FAO and GDP (2019) (see annex 2).